Sardegna East Land’s custom typography

 Kornel is the brand new serif type family for long reading designed by Radek Łukasiewicz for CAST foundry.
 Inspired by Renaissance typography rather than by a specific typeface, it shows ideas that ensure consistency and clarity to texts on screen or printed.
 Following Jantar, this is your second release with CAST.
-Kornel, as well as […]
+Kornel, as well […]

 Here we are with the latest sans released by CAST foundry.
 Designed by Stefano Cremisini, Roma Neue is a historical hotchpotch of the most representative of the late 19th-century grots and their popular 20th-century descendants – such as Helvetica, Univers and the like.
 Practical, neutral, timeless, Roma Neue can deftly support even the most complex projects